-For the adventurous traveler looking for a city break with an edge, there's never been a better time to visit Jakarta.
+For the adventurous traveller looking for a city break with an edge, there's never been a better time to visit Jakarta.

-Well-heeled South Jakarta is the city's most affluent area, with malls, hotels, restaurants, and nightlife venues all catering to those with a penchant for the more extravagant.
-At the opposite end of the spectrum is Kemang, a heady mix of backpackers and younger locals filling an increasingly trendy selection of lounges.
+Well-heeled South Jakarta is the city's most affluent area, with malls, hotels, restaurants and nightlife venues all catering to those with a penchant for the more extravagant.
+At the opposite end of the spectrum is Kemang, a heady mix of backpackers and younger locals filling an increasingly trendier selection of lounges.

-No trip to Jakarta is complete without seeing the stunning Thousand Islands, which actually comprise more than 100 small islands, many of them uninhabited.
-North Jakarta (Jakarta Utara) is known as the gateway to this terrific network, and it’s a district well worth visiting for its famous seafood and beaches.
+No trip to Jakarta is complete without seeing the stunning Thousand Islands, which actually comprise more than 100 small islands, many of which are uninhabited.
+North Jakarta (Jakarta Utara) is known as the gateway to this terrific network, and it’s a district well worth visiting to enjoy its famous seafood and beaches.

 All in all, Jakarta is one of the most lively, exciting and cosmopolitan cities in Asia.